gruehle/MarkdownPreview/README.md

 * [Marked](https://github.com/chjj/marked) - A markdown parser written in JavaScript
 * [markdown-css-themes](https://github.com/jasonm23/markdown-css-themes) - The themes are based on the "Swiss" theme
 * [markdown-mark](https://github.com/dcurtis/markdown-mark) - The icon used in the toolbar
+* [emoji-cheat-sheat](https://github.com/WebpageFX/emoji-cheat-sheet.com) - Where all the emojis came from.